 I’m skating the 100s probably 25% of the time.
 I took them to Atlanta with me for the A-Town Stomp and didn’t skate them the whole trip until the night before the competition.
 I brought them with me to the skatepark, put them on and skated them for 30-40 minutes, just so I didn’t feel like I brought them with me, on the trip, for no reason.

 I would love it if someone came out with a 90mm rockerable frame with an h-block for grinding.
 Pumping around bowls is super fun, but being to grind as well would make it that much better.
 When skating in a bowl with big wheels you can get so much speed and so much more air without all the huffing and puffing.
 I just like skating bowls and launching things all the time now!

 Is there anyone skating big wheels that you like to watch?

-I still love watching Joey and Todd do all their stuff and Leon Basin of course.
+I still love watching Joey McGarry and Todd McInerney do all their stuff and Leon Basin of course.
 Besides that I haven’t been paying too much attention to who is doing what out there.
 I’ve seen some cool edits online, but do not remember which ones they were, or who was skating.

 Exclusive Edit of Mick Casals Shredding on the K2 r100 Frames by Cody Sanders